Already have labs? Get a free clinical review Upload now

 Photo by Caleb Lucas on Unsplash

-For most sedentary people, a Clif Bar is not a “healthy” snack.
-It is often a ~250-calorie bar with ~20 grams of added sugar and a refined carbohydrate load that can raise blood glucose and insulin.
-If it adds calories or replaces a more filling, lower-calorie snack, it may make a calorie deficit harder to maintain.
-Here’s how to read the ingredient matrix and know when a bar is functional fuel versus candy with a health halo.
+Clif Bars are functional sports fuel, but for most sedentary men they are not an especially healthy everyday snack.
+They are often a ~250 calorie bar with ~20 grams of added sugar and a refined carbohydrate load that can raise blood glucose and insulin.
+If they add calories or replace a more filling, lower calorie snack, they may make a calorie deficit harder to maintain.
+Here’s how to read the ingredient matrix and know when a bar is functional fuel versus a snack that slows fat loss.

 Key takeaways